Moustafa1997/Bankist-app.io/readme.md

 # Bankist-app

-mostly depend on operations with array methods in javaScript😍
+mostly depend on operations with array methods && DOM magics  in javaScript😍

 # Demo-link